 New Cartridge Not Working

-- If you still have your old cartridge on hand, try plugging it back into your unit.
+- If you still have your old cartridge on hand, try reinstalling it back into your unit.
 Often, your printer will start right back up, and in many instances, you’ll find there was still ink left in the old cartridge!
 Once the old cartridge is acknowledged by your printer, remove it and replace it with the new cartridge again.
 Sometimes a quick cartridge swap can convince your printer to accept the new cartridge.

 - Double check to ensure you removed protective seals.
 New cartridges come sealed at the ink nozzle to prevent the ink inside them from drying out.
 For some brands, a piece of tape with a tab will create this seal, for others, it’s a plastic piece.
 If you try to install a new cartridge into your printer without removing the seal, it may register the cartridge as installed but not allow ink to flow.